There’s no doubt that the world of craft producing is an interesting one.

 Contract brewery refers to a brewery or business that hires another brewery to produce their beer.

 A cottage winery produces wine, but on a smaller scale or as a specialty product.
 The level of production is the main difference between a winery and a cottage winery.
-There are two types of cottage wineries: Wineries annually producing less than 100,000 litres of fruit wine other than grape; Wineries annually producing less than 50,000 litres of fruit wine including grape, using 100% fruit grown on the Prairies (Manitoba, Saskatchewan and Alberta).
+A cottage winery produces less than 100,000 litres of wine annually.

 While there is no legal definition of what “craft beer” means, there is a shared understanding that craft brewers are small, independent (not majority-owned by another brewer) and use traditional brewing methods.
 They also typically have a flair for innovative flavours and ingredients.